-The following table sets out, in accordance with PFRS, the Company's total capitalization(1) as of September 30, 2012 and as adjusted to give effect to the issue of the Original Securities and the New Securities.
+The following table sets out, in accordance with PFRS, the Company's total capitalization(1) as of September 30, 2012 and as adjusted to give effect to the issue of the Securities.
 This table should be read in conjunction with the Company's unaudited consolidated financial statements and the notes thereto included elsewhere in this offering circular.
 Except as described below, there has been no material change in the Company's capitalization since September 30, 2012.